mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 This most interesting defence mechanism was developed as a protection
-against another of Furioso’s life forms, the meter-long predatory
+against another of Furioso's life forms, the meter-long predatory
 carnivores known popularly as ice spiders.
 These vicious pack-hunting
 carnivores are virtually identical in body chemistry but metabolise other
 life forms, rather than rocks, for supplies of carbon, oxygen and silicon.